h-ohsaki/qutechat/README.md

 1. Start a qutebrowser.

-2. Visit a Web-based chat such as ChatGPT (https://chat.openai.com/) in qutebrowser.
+2. Visit ChatGPT (https://chat.openai.com/) in qutebrowser, and login with your OpenAI account.

-3. Focus the input form field (e.g., `Send a messge...' field in ChatGPT).
+3. Focus the input form field (i.e., `Send a messge...' field at the bottom of ChatGPT).

-4. On Emacs, select the region in the current buffer as a query string, and execute `M-x qutechat-send-region`.
+4. On Emacs, select the region in the current buffer as query sentences or move to the point (i.e., the cursor in Emacs) at around the query sentences.
+Type `C-c q` or execute `M-x qutechat-send-region`.

-5. The query string is submitted in qutebrower.
-The response from the Web-based chat system should soon be displayed.
+5. The query is automatically submitted to ChatGPT in your qutebrower.
+   The response from ChatGPT should soon be displayed on the qutebrower

-6. After the response is fully displayed in qutebrower, execute M-x qutechat-display-reply from Emacs.
+6. Once the response is displayed, type `C-c Q` or execute M-x qutechat-display-reply from Emacs.
+The response from ChatGPT is inserted at the current point in Emacs.

 # PATCH TO QUTEBROWSER

-On X Window System, qutebrowser raises the window when a command is executed.
-Due to this behavior, running **qutechat** may cause the window focus to move from Emacs to qutebrowser.
-To prevent this annoying inconvenience, you can apply the following patch to qutebrowser.
+On X Window System, qutebrowser automatillcay raises its window when a command is executed remotely.
+Due to this behavior, running **qutechat** may lost the window focus from Emacs; the window focus may or may not change from Emacs to qutebrowser.
+To prevent this annoying behavior, you can apply the following patch to qutebrowser.
+You can find `mainwindow/mainwindow.py` in the qutebrowser installation (e.g., `/usr/local/lib/python3.9/dist-packages/qutebrowser`).

 ``` python
 --- mainwindow/mainwindow.py.orig       2023-04-17 03:42:04.348059533 +0900